MSUSeconRobotics/SerialManager/README.md

 #### Items of note:
 - Run-on-startup procedure is difficult to set up
 - No serial operations are 'safe', cannot ensure transmission or reply
+- Permissions can be finicky, check for root vs. user permissions
 - Some manual configuration is necessary
   *  Baudrate
   *  Request channel name